 The Bay Area is the mecca for adventurous eating, so why should the adults be having all the fun?
 From acai bowls to Indian burritos, it’s time to trade in the standard chocolate chip cookie for a macaroon at these local spots with little foodies in mind.
-Check out our picks to get those taste buds talking.
+Check out our favorite family restaurants for adventurous kids to get those taste buds talking.

 Need something a little different to eat on family movie night?
 Check out SAJJ Mediterranean for a menu that’s healthy, filling and affordable for the whole crew with locally-sourced produce and hormone-free Halal meats.
 With their Feast for 4 deal, you’ll get falafel, chicken shwarma, salad, rice, hummus, tzatziki and pita bread for all of $30.
 With locations in SF, Mountain View, San Jose and Sunnyvale, you can pick it up on your way home and have dinner done.

 Hours: Sun.-Thurs., 11 a.m-9 p.m & Fri.-Sat., 11 a.m-10 p.m

 The popular food truck serving Indian street food with a twist has several brick and mortar locations all over the Bay Area, and the décor is enough to want to hang out with the whole family.
 While the food choices can be a bit spicy for the little ones, the kids' menu is there to the rescue.
 The Bunty Burrito with paneer and Naan Pizza are top choices that are an instant hit, while grown-ups can snack on Sexy Fries and samosas.
 Can’t stay?
 Check out their Family-Style Meals To Go in Alameda and Oakland (for now).